developerPCR/panda-core-dev-docu-PCR/docs/stripe/gettingstarted.md

 <h2>Please follow the next steps</h2>

 :::caution
-You need first to read <a href="/docs/category/-tutorial---plus" >Panda Firebase Documentation</a> and make the whole setup.
+You need first to read <a href="/docs/category/-tutorial---plus" title="Docs panda plus" >Panda Firebase Documentation</a> and make the whole setup.

 After going though the firebase doc this, update the rules with the new documents we will need for stripe project:
 :::